top of page

 Ifátùmínínú has also continued to collaborate with New Orleans Airlift.
 She recently co-curated and and directed a performance art piece called “Black New Orleans: A Lineage of Resistance” at the Contemporary Arts Center New Orleans for their tenth anniversary.

-Ifátùmínínú recently began a monthly meet up for melanated folks entitled “a BLACK creative’s guide” in which BLACK people convene in art institutions, take up space and have relaxed discourse about art from THEIR perspective.
+Ifátùmínínú founded monthly meet up for melanated folks entitled “a BLACK creative’s guide” in which BLACK people convene in art institutions, take up space and have relaxed discourse about art from THEIR perspective.